Instructor-inspired Machine Learning for Robust Molecular Property Prediction: Experiments

-To confirm the effectiveness of our proposed methodology, we combine GEM~\citep{fang2022geometry} and InstructBio together and examine their joint effectiveness on MoleculeNet.
-Here, multiple baselines are selected for a thorough comparison.
-To be explicit, D-MPNN~\citep{yang2019analyzing}, MGCN~\citep{lu2019molecular} and AttentiveFP~\citep{xiong2019pushing} are supervised GNN methods.
-N-gram~\citep{liu2019n}, PretrainGNN~\citep{hu2019strategies}, InfoGraph~\citep{sun2019infograph}, GPT-GNN~\citep{hu2020gpt}, GROVE~\citep{rong2020self}, 3D-Infomax~\citep{stark20223d}, GraphMVP~\citep{liu2021pre}, MolCLR~\citep{wang2022molecular}, and Uni-Mol~\citep{zhou2022uni} are pretraining methods.
-The overall performance of InstructBio based on GEM and other methods is summarized in Table~\ref{tab:moleculenet_compare}.
-It can be noticed that Instruct achieves new SOTA results on all three regression and six classification tasks of MoleculeNet.
-Another set of results on MoleculeNet with a different splitting method is provided in Appendix~\ref{tab:moleculenet_random}, where InstructBio outperforms all baselines as well.
-This highlights the necessity and importance of leveraging unlabeled examples to refine and transfer task-specific knowledge after pretraining through semi-supervised learning.
-It also implies that our InstructBio is not incompatible with existing pretraining molecular models but an effective way to supplement them with an extra instructor model.
+\paragraph{Results.} The overall performance of InstructMol based on GEM and other baseline methods is summarized in Tab.~\ref{tab:moleculenet_compare}.
+InstructMol achieves new SOTA results on all MoleculeNet tasks and brings an average improvement of 4.35\%.
+Notably, its benefits are much stronger for regression tasks with a mean decrease of 9.98\% in RMSE.
+Another set of results on MoleculeNet with a different splitting method is in {Appendix} Tab.~\ref{tab:moleculenet_random}, where InstructMol also outperforms all baselines.
+This highlights the necessity and importance of leveraging unlabeled examples to refine and transfer task-specific knowledge after pretraining through instructive learning.
+It also implies that InstructMol is not incompatible with existing pre-training ML models but can effectively supplement them with an additional instructor model.